r0oth3x49/ghauri/README.md

  - added support for fresh queries switch: `--fresh-queries`
  - added switch for hostname extraction: `--hostname`
  - added switch to update ghauri from github: `--update`
-    - Note: ghauri has to be cloned/installed from github
+    - Note: ghauri has to be cloned/installed from github.

 ## **Advanced Usage**